zoom-c/docs/trezor-user/transfertotrezor.rst

-Transferring money to your TREZOR
+Transfering money to your TREZOR
 =================================

 If you already have bitcoins in a wallet somewhere, you can send bitcoins to your TREZOR simply by sending them to one of the addresses listed on your Account page as described in :doc:`receiving payments<receivingpayments>`.